iharden/orca_led/README.md

 To include the geometric preparation I need DLPNO-CCSD(T) calculations of the fragments in their equilibrium geometries Type 'orca_led --help' to get a list of options and some command line examples

 Installation: In /binaries there are precompiled binaries for Ubuntu and Windows 10.
-For Windows 10 fmt.dll is needed at runtime. fmt.dll is provided in /binaries as well

-The source files can easily be compiled by yourself.
-However, orca_led makes use of third party libraries (boost and fmt), so both libraries need to be installed properly and the include paths need to be set in the appropriate manner.
+(The source files can easily be compiled by yourself.
+However, orca_led makes use of third party libraries (boost and fmt), so both libraries need to be installed properly and the include paths need to be set in the appropriate manner.)